tatumduthu/stinky-smelly-george/README.md

 - https://github.com/barrycumbie/jubilant-garbanzo-easy-read/blob/main/scripts/readParkingData.js

 ## User Story
-As an IT student currently in a web development I wanted to make an app to track where and when I am parking on campus so that I get an idea of where the best places to park are depending on the time of day!
+As an IT student currently in a web development course I wanted to make an app to track where and when I am parking on campus so that I get an idea of where the best places to park are depending on the time of day!

 ## Narrative
 -The use of this app is to track what time i got to campus, the date, the